What Happens If I Do Not Pay My Premium on Time?

 With missed premium payments comes the fear of losing the insurance or coverage.
 The good part?
 You can always change the inactive status to active.
 The reinstatement process allows you to restore your lapsed policy with no hassle of buying a new one.

 Wondering how it works?
 This method is like activating your paused subscription.
-Once the grace period is over, insurers may allow a reinstatement period - often ranging from 2 to 5 years - or the policyholder to revive a lapsed policy at an extra cost.
+Once the grace period is over, insurers may allow a reinstatement period — often ranging from 2 to 5 years — for the policyholder to revive a lapsed policy at an extra cost.
 All you need to do is clear unpaid premiums, undergo a medical exam, and a small cooling period before the coverage resumes.

 Another fact is that reinstatement is not always an option.
-If too much time has passed or your insurability, such as health conditions or depreciation value, has changed significantly, an insurance company may decline the request, leading you to buy a new policy
+If too much time has passed or your insurability, such as health conditions or depreciation value, has changed significantly, an insurance company may decline the request, leading you to buy a new policy.

 Legal and Credit Consequences of Non-Payment